 Experienced medical malpractice law firm serving Washington, DC and Maryland

-From offices in Baltimore and Washington, DC, trusted lawyers at Schochor and Staton, P.A. are knowledgeable birth injury attorneys that deliver advice to clients injured through medical mistake and negligence.
+From offices in Baltimore and Washington, DC, trusted lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. are knowledgeable birth injury attorneys that deliver advice to clients injured through medical mistake and negligence.
 Contact us to schedule a free consultation to discuss your case today.